 The safety of our volunteers is paramount for A Broader View Volunteers.
 The majority of ABV Volunteers travel and serve without major incident.
 However, programs are based in some of the least developed countries and in some of the most remote areas in the world, health, safety, and security risks are an unavoidable part of life and international service.
 To address these concerns and to safeguard the well-being of our program participants, A Broader View has safety protocols and security procedures for all programs:

-Pre-Departure Guide Your ABV account will have a detailed volunteer guide.
+Your ABV account will have a detailed volunteer guide.
 Volunteers are provided country information, packing lists, customs and language information, and much more.
 ABV also provides information about visa requirements, vaccinations, climate, weather, and safety and security issues specific to the country.
 Download the Volunteer Guide from your ABV account once you pay the deposit.
 You will get all our emergency phone numbers, whatsapps, emails just in case you ave any delay at the airport.
 Email us if you don’t see this email.
 And leave a copy of all these information with your emergency contact family or friend member.

-Volunteer Summary A full month before traveling volunteers are provided a detailed account of their volunteer project (including supply/donation list), arrival procedures, emergency contact information, accommodation details and the full name, phone and email of their local ABV Coordinator.
+A full month before traveling volunteers are provided a detailed account of their volunteer project (including supply/donation list), arrival procedures, emergency contact information, accommodation details and the full name, phone and email of their local ABV Coordinator.
 You will get an email and you can check in your ABV account all the summary of your placement after due balance is paid.
 And one week prior traveling you will be able to see names and emails of other volunteers in country, so you can get in contact with them.

 Every staff member of A Broader View is committed to providing volunteers with the support they need to successfully meet the challenges they will face to have a safe, healthy, and productive service.
 The success of each ABV volunteer is our prime goal.
 We rely on volunteers to exercise personal responsibility and demonstrate both a keen awareness of the world around them and a willingness to adjust their behavior in a manner that will enhance their safety and well-being.
 In the end, your efforts will be rewarded with an incredible, unique experience.